top of page

 Latest News

 We are happy to announce we are OPEN for in-person worship!
-Join us on April 27, for the Second Sunday of Easter, Holy Eucharist Service at 11.00 am.

 With improving public health news, Bishop Susan Bell has decided that masking is now optional in all church buildings.
 People of course, are still free to wear masks according to their comfort level and personal health situation, and we thank everyone in advance for respecting each other's decisions in this time of transition.